 - If it is permitted in the location where you are camping, gather wood for your campfire.
-Look for dry limb and tights that are on the ground. do not break branches off of living trees.
+Look for dry limbs, twigs, and leaves that are on the ground; never break branches off of living trees.
 Some regions do not allow firewood gathering, so you'll need to bring your own wood or purchase firewood from the campiest or a local store.

 - If your campsite has a fire ring, use the existing fire pit.
-Do not move or create a new one.
-If there is no pit and you are permitted to build a fire, use you new learned skills on how to build a fire pit and bank the fire.
+Do not move it or create a new one.
+If there is no pit and you are permitted to build a fire, use your newly-acquired skills on how to build a fire pit and bank the fire.

-- Once you have a fire pit built, you're ready to get your fire started.
-Place the dry leaves and twigs you gathered in the center of the ring leaving plenty of air space and shape the pileof twigs and sticks in a cone-like or teepee shape.
+- Once your fire pit is ready, you're ready to get your fire started.
+Place the dry leaves and twigs you have gathered in the center of the ring, leaving plenty of space for air to circulate, and shape the pile of twigs and sticks in a cone-like or teepee shape.

 - Around the small leaves and sticks build a larger teepee of branches and logs.
 Light the dry leaves from the bottom with a long lighter or matches.

-- As the fire builds, continue to add larger lags to the outside of the teepee carefully placing them so the teepee does not collapse.
+- As the fire builds, continue to add larger logs to the outside of the teepee, carefully placing them so the teepee does not collapse.